tim0g/timog.org/content/posts/japan flattest prefecture/index.md

 {{< img src="chiba-prefecture-relief-map.jpg" alt="Chiba Prefecture relief map" >}}
 {{< caption >}}Relief map of Chiba Prefecture and surrounding areas of the Kantō region from [Google Maps](https://www.google.com/maps).{{< /caption >}}

-On the map above, Tokyo and Saitama appear flatter, but are actually quite mountanous on their westernmost parts, while Chiba is uniformly flat with some hilly areas.
+On the map above, Tokyo and Saitama appear flatter, but are actually quite mountanous on their westernmost parts, while Chiba is uniformly flat with some hilly areas on the lower part of the peninsula.

-Airplanes landing on Narita International Airport need not worry about accidentally bumping into mountains.
+No worries about accidentally bumping into mountains for airplanes landing on Narita International Airport.

 ## Highest mountains in each prefecture in Japan